John Morris (geologist): Life

-Morris was professor of geology at University College, London from 1854 to 1877.
-He was elected F.G.S. in 1845.
 Along with Bowerbank and five others, he was a founding member of the London Clay Club.
 Morris was president of the Geologists' Association from 1868 to 1871 and from 1877 to 1879.
-He was awarded the Lyell Medal in 1876.
+He was awarded the Lyell Medal of the Geological Society of London in 1876.
+In 1878, Morris was awarded an honorary M.A. degree by the University of Cambridge.

 Morris's best original work was done on Eocene and Jurassic rocks.
-His Catalogue of British Fossils was an important pioneering effort in palaeontology.

 He died on 7 January 1886, and was buried at Kensal Green.
 One daughter survived him.